FAQs

 Who are elected members responsible to?

-Ultimately the elected members’ final responsibility is to the local community.
-The Minister of Local Government and the Auditor– General do have a role in ensuring that councils follow the law.
+All elected members’ final responsibility is to the local community.
+The Minister of Local Government and the Auditor-General have a role in ensuring councils follow the law.

 Elections